 A button is one of the easiest, most effective calls to action on a website.
-Despite experiments to the contrary, a big, bold button, prominently displayed and properly labeled, will help your users know at a glance where to click to get what they need.
+Bold and big buttons, prominently displayed and properly labeled, will help your users know at a glance where to click to get what they need.

-So how can we ensure that buttons convert visitors to customers?
-Here are some tips:
+So how can you ensure that they convert visitors to customers?

 Put room around buttons in your design; let them breathe.
-Keeping buttons away from other elements makes them easier to see and use.
+Keeping them away from other elements makes them easier to see and use.

 As obvious as this sounds, we’ve seen plenty of sites with buttons buried at the bottom.
 Sometimes this is appropriate (for example, if a user has to read the preceding content before understanding the button), but in general keep buttons in obvious places like the header, sidebar, hero image/slider, or near the top of your page content.

-Instead of the generic “Submit” or “Send,” try labeling buttons with more specific detail.
-Use phrases that involve users personally and/or create a sense of urgency.
+Instead of the generic “Submit” or “Send,” try labeling them with more specific detail.
+In addition, use phrases that involve users personally and/or create a sense of urgency.
 Effective examples include “Sign Me Up,” “Donate Now,” “Buy the Book,” and “Get a Risk-Free Trial”.

-Make it clear that a button is clickable/tappable
+6. Make it clear that it is clickable/tappable